henry4k/konstrukt-devtools/README.md

-Apoapsis DevTools Package
+Konstrukt DevTools Package
 =========================

-A package for a game called [Apoapsis](https://github.com/henry4k/apoapsis).
+A package for a game called [Konstrukt](https://github.com/henry4k/konstrukt).

-This package contains developer tools, which aid in creating and debugging content for apoapsis.
+This package contains developer tools, which aid in creating and debugging content for Konstrukt.

 ## Features